samchopra2003/CA-Simulator/readme.md

-In the context of optimization, mutation in evolutionary algorithms also helps balance exploration vs exploitation, since by injecting randomness into the system, we can explore more of the search space.
-This also helps with avoiding premature convergence and falling in the local minima trap.
+In the context of optimization, mutation in evolutionary algorithms also helps balance exploration vs exploitation, since by injecting randomness into the system, we can explore more of the search space of solutions.
+This also helps with avoiding premature convergence and falling into the local minima trap.
 Hence, after the recombination of genes, with a relatively low probability, mutation may take place in the child's genome.

 This completes the baseline implementation of an evolutionary algorithm.
 Beyond this lies